publishpress/PublishPress-Future/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).
 A full changelog is available in the plugin's GitHub repository.

+## [3.4.2] - UNRELEASED

+### Added

+- Add the current date and time to date preview in the date/time offset setting field, #840
+- Add new tipos to the inserter in the workflow editor

+### Fixed

+- Fix the UserResolver to accept empty user when a user is not logged in, #832
+- Remove deprecated constant FILTER_SANITIZE_STRING
+- Optimized the date/time offset validation requests in the Post Types settings, #840
+- Fix error message in the date/time offset setting field, #841
+- Fix translations for ES, FR, and IT, #699, #859
+- Fix user capabilities check in the block editor, #727
+- Fix error when selecting Query Posts step in the workflow editor and Advanced Settings is not enabled, #850
+- Fix inserter and sidebar in the workflow editor, closing each other when one is opened, #740
+- Fix the vertical size of the inserter, #740
+- Fix the scroll position in the settings sidebar when it opens, #855
+- Fix text for the Future Actions trigger, #31
+- Fix the workflow editor layout for WordPress 6.6, #863

 ## [3.4.1] - 26 Jun, 2024

 ### Added